GUIDE 2025

 Implement the Document Control System

 Document control numbers are one aspect of the overall document management system or the document control system that you would deploy for your organization.
-Other aspects of document management include processes and procedures for document creation, storage, access, distribution, and update.
+Other elements of document management include processes and procedures for document creation, storage, access, distribution, and update.

 Electronic Document Management System